mroughan/SurrealNumbers.jl/README.md

        end
      end

-Now that we have these rules, we can convert any number $x \in [-1,1]$.
-To convert numbers into this range, we substract 1 (the surreal additive identity), convert the result (recuseively), and then add back 1 (this time a real).
+The last two rules allow us to convert any number $x \in [-1,1]$.
+To convert numbers outside this range, e.g., $\geq 1$, we subtract 1 (the surreal additive identity), convert the result (recursively), and then add back 1 (this time a real).

 The result is not the world's most beautiful code -- I'm sure it can be improved, but there are so many other inefficiency's here, I am not